How a Large Language Model works

 Sampling

-Logits are converted to probabilities via softmax (with temperature).
-One token is sampled from the distribution.
+Logits are converted to probabilities via softmax.
+One token is sampled.

 🔁